Sick Mr Ibu battles tears as he begs daughter to use pills on his behalf

 Mr Ibu bursts into tears on video call with daughter

-The bond daughters share with their fathers is a strong one and popular comic actor, Mr Ibu recently proved the saying.
+The bond daughters share with their fathers is a strong one and Mr Ibu recently proved the saying.

 In a video sighted on Instagram, the movie veteran hopped on a video call with his newly married daughter who was relaying something to him with so much excitement.

-Ibu who started the conversation with a huge smile on his face could not hold back hisnemotions as he broke into tears and covered his face with his hand.
+Ibu who started the conversation with a huge smile on his face could not hold back his emotions as he broke into tears and covered his face with his hand.

 Source: Legit.ng